In the classic, and arguably best, installment of the Rocky series, the Italian Stallion has to deal with the loss of his best friend, Apollo Creed.

 Even Adrian, who went full-on “Real Housewives of Philadelphia” in this flick, told him he couldn’t win.

-Rocky knocks out the roided out Russian in the fifteenth round and essentially ends the cold war with his post-fight speech.
+Rocky K.O’s the roided out Russian in the fifteenth round and essentially ends the cold war with the most epic post-fight speech ever.

 1: You don’t need much to get the job done.